“Okay, I’ll be right there,” I told Mom on the phone before hanging up.

 Once the faucet was off, I stood there, staring at my locked bathroom door.
 I listened so closely I could hear my anxiety.
 But I heard no one in my home.

 I stayed in the bathroom to dry myself, taking my sweet time.
-But then I had to get out.
-I stared at the door, the lock on it.
+But eventually I had to get out.
+I stared at the door and the lock on it.
 I had to take a few deep breaths before I could reach for it.
-I was still listening… My ears ringing…
+When I did, I was still listening… my ears ringing…

 “There’s no one here,” I muttered, hoping that hearing my own voice would calm me down a bit.